Kris-B/nanoGALLERY4GS/README.md

-nanoGALLERY for GetSimple
+nanoGALLERY4GS for GetSimple
 ===========

-Image gallery for the GetSimple CMS.
+Image gallery for GetSimple CMS.
 A powerful and easy to setup GetSimple plugin for displaying image galleries, with support for pulling in Flickr and Picasa/Google+ photo albums.
-Mobile-friendly and responsive.
+Mobile-friendly.
 Images are shown as clickable thumbnails, which will expand to full view via a modal popup window.
 Support custom themes.

 Key features